maniusia/frontend-nanodegree-mobile-portfolio/README.md

 ## Optimizations performed:

-1. Fixed issues in main.js.
+### Index.html / pizza.html

-2. Asynced the Analytics script.
+1. Asynced the Analytics script.
-3. Inlined and minified the style.css.
+2. Inlined and minified the style.css.
 3. Added media query to the print stylesheet.
 4. Moved scripts, font link and print stylesheet to the bottom of the pizza.html.
 5. Optimised images using  (http://optimizilla.com/)

+### main.js

+1. Fixed the Pizza Sizer function by moving var outside the loop and simplified the for loop.
+Changed the switch statement.
+2. Fixed the Scroll function by creating and moving the var outside the loop and changing amount of appearing pizzas.